MicrosoftDocs/OfficeDocs-OfficeOnlineServer/OfficeOnlineServer/configure-server-to-server-authentication-between-office-online-server-and-share.md

 4. [Configure SharePoint Server to use the certificate for server-to-server authentication](configure-server-to-server-authentication-between-office-online-server-and-share.md#ConfigureSharePoint)

-You'll start with importing the certificate to .
+You'll start with importing the certificate to Office Online Server.

 ## Import the certificate to Office Online Server
 <a name="ImportCerts"> </a>

-The first step is to import your certificate for use by .
-Follow the  *Import your certificate*  and *Grant network service permission to use the key*  procedures on each server in your farm.
+The first step is to import your certificate for use by Office Online Server.
+Follow the  *Import your certificate*  and *Grant network service permission to use the key*  procedures on each server in your Office Online Server farm.